A Red Boat (long exposure simulation)

 A Red Boat by Mike Jackobo

 A red boat is anchored on the glass-like sea.
-A photo taken on a cloudy day at Kavouri, near Athens.
+A photo was taken on a cloudy day at Kavouri, near Athens.
 When I made this photo I wanted to try the ‘Smooth Reflection’ camera app from Sony.
 It’s a small app which simulates the effect of long exposure by shooting and combining multiple images.
-It is useful because it saves a lot on post processing time.
+It is useful because it saves a lot on post-processing time.

 Although not perfect, I think that the result is good enough to present it on the Photoblog.
 By the way, the man on the back didn’t actually move during all this time!

 A Word about the Sony Camera Apps and Smooth Reflection

 A few years ago, Sony introduced the concept of small application that enhance the functionality of their mirrorless cameras.
 Some of them really allow the user to perform more things with the camera, while others just perform tasks that any photo editing application can do.
 They can save on post-processing time though and that makes them nice additions.
 One of these apps is ‘Smooth Reflection’.